USS Queen City: Service history

 Queen City, a wooden, side wheel steamer, was purchased by the Union Navy at Cincinnati, Ohio, from Samuel Wiggins, on 13 February 1863.
 The vessel was commissioned at Cincinnati on 1 April 1863, Acting Master Jason Goudy in command.

 The "tinclad" gunboat (No. 26) operated tip the Tennessee River supporting Union Army operations in the area through the spring.
 In the summer she transferred to the Mississippi River and patrolled the river protecting Union lines of supply and communications.
 On 13 October she departed Helena, Arkansas, and carried troops to Friars Point, Mississippi, where they landed and surrounded the town.
 The next morning they seized a large quantity of cotton.

 Capture

 In ensuing months, she continued operations along the rivers of Arkansas.
-Off Clarendon, Arkansas, on 24 June, two regiments of Confederate cavalry supported by artillery attacked Queen City disabling the paddle wheel steamer arid forcing her commander to surrender.
+Off Clarendon, Arkansas, on 24 June, two regiments of Confederate cavalry supported by artillery attacked Queen City disabling the paddle wheel steamer and forcing her commander to surrender.
 When USS Tyler attempted to recover the ship, the Confederates blew her up.